yuan-qi5/yuan-qi5/README.md

 brief introduction

 - 🔭 I’m currently studying in Nankai University
-- 🌱 I’m currently learning machine learning and deep learning
+- 🌱 I’m currently learning math and deep learning
 - 📫 How to reach me: 1014944354@qq.com

 about my repository